top of page

 Remarkable Rocks (Kangaroo Island) Photograph by Kylie Bell

-Many wonder, as do I, why are these boulders here?
-These giant pieces of Ordovician granite, sculpted and carved out by centuries of erosion, being poised beside the huge expanse and prevailing winds of the Southern Ocean.
-Or, as my creative mind muses, they appear as though giants had once placed them here; emptied from their pockets and left here to balance on the edge of the landscape, much like rocks found on hiking trails today, marking the route for future explorers.
+Many wonder, as do I: why are these boulders here?
+These giant pieces of Ordovician granite, sculpted by centuries of erosion, sit poised beside the vast expanse and prevailing winds of the Southern Ocean.
+Or, as my imagination likes to wander, it’s as though giants once emptied their pockets here, placing these stones with care, leaving them balanced on the edge of the landscape—much like cairns (rock piles) left behind on hiking trails to mark the way for those who follow.

 Pinterest Tile - Cellar Door Guide - Central North Coast Tasmania (December 2023).jpg